privcount/privcount/doc/TorEvents.markdown

 * all streams are non-exit connections,
 * the next channel is connected to a relay,
 * the circuit and connection are both missing.

-### Is Relay Flag
-A numeric boolean flag: 1 if the remote side is a relay in the latest consensus that this relay has.
-(Clients with different consensuses may ask to extend to relays not in this relay's consensus.)
-0 if it is not in the consensus.
-0 if the channel is missing.